Schoenleber Family Update

 A. and S. and their two little girls under 5 live to our left.
-B. and D. and their two teen girls are on our right.
+B. and D. and their two teen girls and their 12-year-old son are on our right.
 Across the street are B. and C. with their newborn and C. and R., retired from North Carolina live two houses away.
 Down the street, is an Army Silver Medal winner from the Vietnam era who just sent a daughter off to California and a new career.

 - All of them made in the image of God.

 - All of them were placed on this block for a purpose.

 - None of them need a superficial friend.